 Chronic Wasting Disease

-Chronic wasting disease (CWD) is an always-fatal, neurological illness occurring in North American cervids (members of the deer family), including white-tailed deer, mu
+Chronic wasting disease (CWD) is a fatal, neurological illness occurring in North American cervids (members of the deer family), including white-tailed deer,

 Chronic wasting disease (CWD) has an extended incubation period averaging 18–24 months between infection and the onset of clinical signs.

 Traditional testing for chronic wasting disease requires the microscopic examination of a specific portion of the brain or lymph nodes.